HubrechtBioinformatics/HubrechtBioinformatics.github.io/Paper.access.and.Quick.search.md

 -----------------------------------

 ## b) Quick, pre-specified search with keywords
-Idea by Koos Roojers at the Kind lab.
+Idea by Koos Roojers from the Kind lab.

 ### 1. Setup the search & save the bookmark to the `Bookmark Toolbar`